tmobile/percy-cake/README.md

 ## How Electron App Works

-Electron app has same functionalites as webapp.
-It actually loads the exactly same built bundle of webapp within Electron environment.
+Electron app has two modes: open remote repo and open local folder.

-One thing to note is that Electron app does not need cors-proxy server since there is no cors restrict for a desktop app.
+The open remote repo mode has same functionalites as webapp (With one difference that Electron app does not need cors-proxy server since there is no cors restrict for a desktop app).

+The open local folder mode will open folder within local file system and supports multiple editors for multiple files.

+The electron app actually loads the exactly same built bundle of webapp, it will detect whether running within the Electron environment to support local folder mode.

 ## Run Electron App